Torbjörn Persson

 Torbjörn Persson (born 14 January 1960) is a former Swedish footballer and coach.

 Career

 Persson played 574 matches for Malmö FF.
 He became Swedish champion two times and capped 8 times for the national team.
-Persson holds the record for most Allsvenskan wins for Malmö FF having been at the club when they won Allsvenskan five times in a row between 1985–1989.
+Persson holds the record for most Allsvenskan wins for Malmö FF having been at the club when they won Allsvenskan five times in a row between 1985 and 1989.
 However, as Allsvenskan had championship playoffs at the time and Mamö FF managed to win two of them Persson only won two Swedish championships although having won the league five times.

 After his player career he briefly started a coach career, now he is an IT specialist working at Alfa Laval Lund AB.